Azure/azure-sdk-for-js/sdk/eventhub/event-hubs/README.md

 ### Guidance around retries

-The `EventHubConsumerClient` and `EventHubProducerClient` accept `retryOptions` that allow you to tune how the SDK handles transient errors.
+The `EventHubConsumerClient` and `EventHubProducerClient` accept `options` where you can set the `retryOptions` that allow you to tune how the SDK handles transient errors.
 Examples of transient errors include temporary network or service issues.

-#### Consuming events
+#### Retries when consuming events

-When listening for events via the `subscribe` method on `EventHubConsumerClient`, the user-provided `processEvents` function is invoked multiple times.
+When listening for events via the `subscribe` method on `EventHubConsumerClient`, the client reads events from an Event Hub partition and invokes the user-provided `processEvents` for every batch of events.

 Prior to invoking the user-provided `processEvents`, the SDK will attempt to read events from an event hub partition.
 If a transient error (e.g. a temporary network issue) is encountered while the SDK is receiving events, it will retry receiving events based on the retry options passed into the `EventHubConsumerClient`.
-If the maximum retry attempts are exhausted, the user-provided `processError` function will be invoked.
+If the maximum retry attempts are exhausted, the `processError` function will be invoked.

 You can use the retry settings to control how quickly you are informed about temporary issues such as a network connection issue.